 Do you know the government of India has recently introduced Dynamic Fuel Pricing system to determine the cost of petrol and diesel?
 Do you know the pricing mechanism of petrol in India?
-Are you curious to know what factors determine the cost of petrol?
+Are you curious to know what factors determine the fuel Price in India?
 You are on the right page.

 It is important to understand the nature and scope of the oil and natural gas industry, who are the prime players of the industry, and who are the industry stakeholders before answering these questions.
 Let’s take a quick glimpse at these points.